 The Department of Natural Resources administers the Drinking Water SRF.
-As a condition of a federal agreement with the U.S. Environmental Protection Agency, the department must submit an annual plan for the use of federal funds awarded and a strategy for managing the program in accordance with the Safe Drinking Water Act.
-This Drinking Water SRF Intended Use Plan is the annual plan for fiscal year 2018.
+As a condition of a federal agreement with EPA, the Department must submit an annual plan for the use of federal funds awarded and a strategy for managing the program in accordance with the Safe Drinking Water Act.
+This Drinking Water SRF Intended Use Plan is the annual plan for fiscal year 2019.

-This Fiscal Year 2018 Safe Drinking Water SRF Intended Use Plan describes the proposed use of funds for financial assistance for drinking water infrastructure improvements from Oct.
-1, 2017, to Sept.
-30, 2018.
+This Fiscal Year 2019 Safe Drinking Water SRF

+Intended Use Plan describes the proposed use of funds

+for financial assistance for drinking water

+infrastructure improvements from

+Oct.
+1, 2018, to Sept.
+30, 2019.

-Operation and management of the Drinking Water SRF program is directed by state regulations 10 CSR 60-13.010 through 10 CSR 60-13.030: s1.sos.mo.gov/ cmsimages/adrules/csr/current/10csr/10c60-13.pdf.
+Operation and management of the Drinking Water

+SRF program is directed by state regulations 10 CSR 60-13.010 through 10 CSR 60-13.030: s1.sos.mo.gov/cmsimages/adrules/csr/current/10csr/10c60-13.pdf.
 SRF applications are valid for two Intended Use Plan cycles.
 Those projects not meeting program criteria within the allotted two-year cycle will have their allocated funds released and reallocated to other projects.
-Re-application to the program is possible at the end of the two-year cycle, but a project's position on a fundable, contingency or planning list may change with each subsequent application.
-The department continues to refine and evaluate the program to ensure it provides a stable source of funding for drinking water infrastructure projects well into the future.
-The department reserves the right to refinance, assign, pledge or leverage any loans originated through the Drinking Water SRF program.
+Re-application to the program is possible at the end of the two-year cycle, but a project's position on a fundable, contingency, or planning list may change with each subsequent application.

+The Department continues to refine and evaluate the program to ensure it provides a stable source of funding for drinking water infrastructure projects well into the future.
+The Department reserves the right to refinance, assign, pledge, or leverage any loans originated through the Drinking Water SRF Program.

 This Intended Use Plan summarizes the development and management of the Drinking Water SRF priority lists and assurances required by federal mandates.
-It also details the proposed distribution of Missouri's anticipated Drinking Water State Revolving Fund capitalization grants, state match funds, the repayments of previously awarded loans and the interest earnings from the repayment account deposits for fiscal year 2018.
+It also details the proposed distribution of Missouri's anticipated Drinking Water SRF capitalization grants, state match funds, the repayments of previously awarded loans, and the interest earnings from the repayment account for fiscal year 2019.